simonjulianl/tp/docs/DeveloperGuide.md

 2. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddPatientCommand` which is executed by the `LogicManager`.
 3. The command can communicate with the `Model` when it is executed (e.g. to add a patient).
-4. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.
+4. The result of the command execution is encapsulated as a `CommandResult` object which is returned from `Logic`.

 The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete t/patient P001")` API call.